patrickt2003/enterprise-recruiter/README.md

-This is

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

 ## Project Description

-The submitted project is a web-based applicant management system designed for HR enterprises.
+The submitted project is a B2B web-based applicant management system designed for HR enterprises.
 It enables companies to streamline and automate their applicant evaluation process through AI-powered tools and structured interview stages.

 ## Core Functionality